PHILADELPHIA REFLECTIONS

 Jimmy Hoffa

-disappeared, and there have been hundreds of books and articles written about his probable murder by the Mafia, the latest of which is called I Heard You Paint Houses, in which one Frank Sheeran is quoted as claiming to have been the hit man.
+Well, the impact of the evening was certainly heightened, even in my mother's view, by the fact that two weeks later Hoffa just disappeared, and there have been hundreds of books and articles written about his probable grisly murder by the Mafia.
+The latest is called I Heard You Paint Houses, in which one Frank Sheeran is quoted as claiming, or even boasting, that he had been the hit man.
 I wouldn't know.
 The title, however, is reliably known to refer to all the blood which is found splattered about, following a mob rub-out.
+Calling them wise guys is quite apt.

-The reawakening of this topic does raise some old questions of the highest rank.
-Reviewing the evidence, it is possible to believe he was not guilty of precisely what Bobby Kennedy was accusing him of.
+The reawakening of this topic by the book does raise some other old questions of the highest rank.
+Reviewing the evidence, it is possible to believe Hoffa was not guilty of precisely what Bobby Kennedy was accusing him of.
 At least, the prosecution failed to convince one jury of it.
-The FBI records do seem to indicate that J. Edgar Hoover offered him evidence of the questionable Kennedy private lives, which he refused to use.
+The FBI records do seem to indicate that J. Edgar Hoover offered him evidence of the questionable Kennedy private lives, which Hoffa refused to use in his defense in the trial.
 And there seems to be little doubt that he worked hard to elect Richard Nixon, or that Nixon later commuted his sentence.
-Generally speaking, he was on the side of opposition to Mafia influence in the Teamsters Union.
-But his relationship to the Kennedy family is quite another matter.
+Generally speaking, he was on the side of the angels concerning Mafia influence in the Teamsters Union.
+But his strange relationship to Nixon and the Kennedy family is quite another matter, although equally obscure.